ccrma/chugins/Faust/README.md

 #### Windows

-On Windows, make sure that [7z.exe](https://www.7-zip.org/download.html) is in your system PATH.
+* [7z.exe](https://www.7-zip.org/download.html) must be in your system PATH.

-You must have Visual Studio 2022 installed.
+* You must have Visual Studio 2022 installed (due to Libfaust)

 Next, create a **permanent** environment variable `CHUCK_CHUGIN_PATH` and set it equal to `%USERPROFILE%/Documents/ChucK/chugins`.

 Navigate to `thirdparty/libfaust`.
-Run `call download_libfaust.bat` in a cmd prompt.
+Run `call download_libfaust.bat` in an cmd prompt.

-Navigate to this README in a cmd prompt and run `call build_windows.bat`.
+Open an `x64 Native Tools Command Prompt for Visual Studio 2022`, navigate to this README, and run `call build_windows.bat`.

 Navigate to the `package` directory and find the latest `fauck` version such as `fauck-0.0.1`.
 You should see a file `sndfile.dll`, which you should copy next to wherever `chuck.exe` exists on your computer (likely `C:/Program Files/ChucK/chuck.exe`).
 Next, copy `faustlibraries` and `Faust.chug` to `%USERPROFILE%/Documents/ChucK/chugins`.